 Several 9to5Mac readers with Apple Watch orders that promise May and June ship dates are seeing their order status change from ‘processing’ to ‘preparing for shipment’ despite the delayed delivery dates.
 Customers seeing these status changes have also reported seeing charges for the Apple Watch purchase.
 This is usually a sign that the pre-order is moving toward delivery, although for now the delivery dates appear to be unchanged making an early delivery uncertain.
+Apple started charging the first round of Apple Watch pre-order customers earlier this week as orders began entering the ‘preparing for shipment’ phase ahead of this Friday’s launch.

 Still, several Apple Watch pre-order customers with delivery dates of April 24-May 8 still see ‘processing’ orders that have yet to be charged suggesting not all pre-orders with the initial delivery date range will be delivered on launch day.